-Yoga Cure, a publication written by Bishnu Ghosh himself has just been released!
-It was first written and published in 1961.
-For many years it has stayed in the hands of a close student of Bishnu’s until recently, when he very generously presented it to Bishnu’s granddaughter Muktamala Mitra.
-The Ghosh family decided it was appropriate to release it in digital formant to any who may be interested.
+Recently, a copy of the English version was uncovered by one of Ghosh's students, Mukul Dutta, and he generously presented it to Bishnu’s granddaughter Muktamala Mitra.
+The Ghosh family decided it was appropriate to release it in digital format to any who may be interested.
 With the release they extended the following statement:

 “We hope the book will be useful to all who are interested in Yoga and BCG, and will also inspire people to take up Yoga and improve their health.”

 Yoga Cure consists of 32 beginning exercises with photographs of Bishnu’s daughter Karuna.
 Some postures we are quite familiar with in Western practices such as Cobra, Wind Removing, Bow and Stretching.
-Others have not stayed as prominent in practice.
-These include Singhasana or Lion pose, Utthanapadasana or Leg Lift and Maha Mudra.
+Others have not stayed as prominent in practice, like Singhasana or Lion pose, Utthanapadasana or Leg Lift and Maha Mudra.

-This is an increasingly exciting time in the Ghosh lineage.
-With several historic books being released including this one, we are getting a more comprehensive look into the lineage, with its rich history in therapeutic and medical benefits.
 Yoga Cure however, is the first look at Ghosh Yoga with text from Bishnu.
-Until now, we’ve only had his words in the introduction of 84 Yoga Asanas by Buddha Bose and in Muscle Control and Barbell Exercises with he co-wrote.
-(That text is not about asana however, only quite literally, muscle control and barbell exercises.)
+Until recently, we’ve only had his words in the introduction of 84 Yoga Asanas by Buddha Bose and in Muscle Control and Barbell Exercises which he co-wrote.
+(That text is not about asana however, only, quite literally, muscle control and barbell exercises.)

 In a time of great evolution in the lineage it is thrilling to have such a look into the rich history of Ghosh Yoga.
 As we evolve and grow as a community, it is important to remain deeply rooted in all that Ghosh Yoga history has to offer.